 30 30.11.2 Assessment of non-complying activities Ac tivity Guidance on the assessment of resource consents 1.
 All non-complying activities Relevant objectives and policies (priority considerations): a.
 The activity does not detract from, or preferably contributes to, the strategic directions objectives, including, but not limited to, those related to: i.
-Objective 2.3.1. ii.
-Objective 2.3.2 and Policy 2.3.2.2. iii.
-Objective 2.4.3 and Policy 2.4.3.4. b.
+Objective 2.3.1 b.
 The activity supports the purpose of the zone as outlined in objectives 30.2.1 and 30.2.2. c.
 In assessing the significance of effects, consideration will be given to: i. both short and long term effects, including effects in combination with other activities; and ii. the potential for cumulative adverse effects arising from similar activities occurring as a result of a precedent being set by the granting of a resource consent.
-Potential circumstances that may support a consent application include:d. the establishment of the activity is related to the operation of the Port and will not conflict with the ability of the Port to operate efficiently and effectively.
+Potential circumstances that may support a consent application include: d. the establishment of the activity is related to the operation of the Port and will not conflict with the ability of the Port to operate efficiently and effectively.
 Relevant guidance from other sections (priority considerations): e.
 See Section 6.13 for guidance on the assessment of resource consents in relation to objectives 6.2.2 and 6.2.3, and effects related to accessibility and the safety and efficiency of the transport network and its affordability to the public. f.
 See Section 9.8 for guidance on the assessment of resource consents in relation to Objective 9.2.2 and effects on health and safety. g.
 See Section 14.6 for guidance on the assessment of resource consents in relation to Objective 14.2.1 and effects on cultural values of Manawhenua.
 2. CemeteriesCrematoriumsLandfills Relevant guidance from other sections (priority considerations): a.
 See Section 14.6 for guidance on the assessment of resource consents in relation to Objective 14.2.1 and effects on the cultural values of Manawhenua.
 3. Commercial advertising Relevant objectives and policies (priority considerations): a.
-Objective 2.4.1. b.
-Policy 2.4.1.6.c.
+Objective 2.4.1 b.
+Policy 2.4.1.6.c

-30 30.11.3 Assessment of non-complying performance standard contraventions Pe rformance standard Guidance on the assessment of resource consents 1.
+30.11.3 Assessment of non-complying performance standard contraventions Performance standard Guidance on the assessment of resource consents 1.
 Light spill - where the limit is exceeded by greater than 25% Relevant guidance from other sections (priority considerations): a.
 See Section 9.8 for guidance on the assessment of resource consents in relation to Objective 9.2.2 and effects related to public health and safety.
 2. Noise from industry - where the limit is exceeded by 5dB LAeq (15 min) or more (Rule 9.3.6) Relevant guidance from other sections (priority considerations): a.
 See Section 9.8 for guidance on the assessment of resource consents in relation to Objective 9.2.2 and effects related to public health and safety.
 3. Port Noise Management Relevant objectives and policies (priority considerations): Objective 30.2.2, Policy 30.2.2.4